CoreCrafted-Network/docs/pages/01.getting-started/chapter.md

 # Getting Started

-Things you need to know before starting anything
+Things you need to know before hetting started to playing!